Highlights from the Ratings and Financial Report for Tellurian Inc. (TELL)

 TELL’s Market Performance

-TELL stocks went down by -9.31% for the week, with a monthly jump of 44.84% and a quarterly performance of 91.67%, while its annual performance rate touched 201.05%.
-The volatility ratio for the week stands at 10.42% while the volatility levels for the past 30 days are set at 10.18% for Tellurian Inc..
-The simple moving average for the period of the last 20 days is 17.49% for TELL stocks with a simple moving average of 62.74% for the last 200 days.
+TELL stocks went up by 9.75% for the week, with a monthly jump of 65.07% and a quarterly performance of 100.97%, while its annual performance rate touched 259.88%.
+The volatility ratio for the week stands at 9.38% while the volatility levels for the past 30 days are set at 10.24% for Tellurian Inc..
+The simple moving average for the period of the last 20 days is 17.06% for TELL stocks with a simple moving average of 73.76% for the last 200 days.

 Analysts’ Opinion of TELL